Wiki · Concept · Last reviewed June 15, 2026

 Ecosystem Role

-vLLM is part of a larger inference ecosystem that includes TensorRT-LLM, Hugging Face Text Generation Inference, llama.cpp, SGLang, Ray Serve, Kubernetes-based deployments, and cloud inference providers.
+vLLM is part of a larger inference ecosystem that includes TensorRT-LLM, Hugging Face Text Generation Inference, llama.cpp, SGLang, Ray Serve, Kubernetes-based deployments, model gateways, and cloud inference providers.
 Its distinctive role is to make high-performance serving techniques available to researchers, startups, enterprises, and public-interest teams that do not control a frontier lab's internal infrastructure.

 Risks and Limits